 Nordic walking is an effective full-body workout.
 However, it’s not as easy as it looks.
 It involves a complicated sequence of motions, so mistakes creep in all too easily.

 Nordic walking is a great form of exercise that combines efficiency with a low risk of injury.
-It also improves your cardiovascular fitness, strengthens your heart and increases your metabolism, as well as training your muscles and relieving tension.
+It also has a positive impact on your health: You get plenty of fresh air, and it improves your cardiovascular fitness and increases your metabolism.
+Nordic walking also strengthens up to 90% of your muscles and relieves tension.
+If you use the poles correctly.

 Nordic walking: The right technique